you-dont-need/You-Dont-Need-GUI/readme.md

 However, they often require more resources, are less powerful and hard to automate via scripting.

 As a computer expert, we want to be more efficient and do our jobs better.
-We know that command words may not be easily discoverable or mnemonic, so we try to list some common tasks that you might tempt to do in GUI.
+We know that command words may not be easily discoverable or mnemonic, so we try to list some common tasks that you might be tempted to do in GUI.

 ## Quick links